Bone Density Loss

 - Dairy products (contain the highest amounts of calcium)

 - Soya beans, tofu, kidney beans, baked beans

 Vitamin D: This essential vitamin helps your body absorb calcium, so it’s important to get enough of it in order to maintain healthy bones and muscles.
-Low levels of Vitamin D have also been linked to other medical conditions including infertility, dementia, heart disease and arthritis [Nair].
+Low levels of Vitamin D have also been linked to other medical conditions including infertility, dementia, heart disease, increased covid severity and arthritis [Nair].
 Additionally, vitamin D has anti-cancer properties due to calcitriol’s effect on cellular proliferation, differentiation and apoptosis [Chiang KC], while higher vitamin D levels are also associated with lower colorectal, breast and prostate cancer mortality [Schwartz, Zgaga, Ng, Mondul, Pilz].
-Despite this, a direct causational link has yet to be established, nor has any direct benefit of correcting vitamin D levels with supplementation.
+Despite this, a direct causational link has has been difficult to establish.
 Sunlight exposure, irrespective of vitamin D levels, may also have a number of other benefits, including reduced rates of depression and lower incidence of prostate cancer due to modulation of the body’s immune system and circadian rhythm [van der Rhee, Luscome].

 Strategies to enhance Vitamin D levels (more)

 Sunlight: As we mainly get Vitamin D from our skin being exposed to sunlight, many studies have reported a high incidence of vitamin D deficiency in the UK, often at the end of winter and especially among individuals who:

 - Cover their skin when outside

 - Have dark skin (e.g. African, African-Caribbean, South Asian backgrounds)

 - Do not spend regular time out of doors (e.g. housebound or in care homes)